newrelic-experimental/nr1-list-view/README.md

 # List View

 List View is a [custom visualization](https://developer.newrelic.com/explore-docs/custom-viz/) that displays NRQL-queried data in a list.
 It accepts a NRQL query and a [template](./template.md) for how the data should be displayed, and turns this into a list.

+## Features

+- Coerce values to number, date and boolean types
+- Format numbers and dates
+- Convert between digital size types (bytes, kilobytes, ...)
+- Search bar to quickly find matching text within the list

+Read the [Template String documentation](./template.md) for details.

 ![list view screenshot](screenshots/screenshot-1.png)